ashalya86/JavaErrorFixing/README.md

-This repository is dedicated to addressing PMD Source Code Analyser violations in our codebase.
+This repository is dedicated to addressing and providing sollutions for PMD Source Code Analyser violations in our codebase.
 PMD helps us identify potential issues, code style violations, and anti-patterns, allowing us to maintain high code quality and readability.

 ## About PMD